david-mateos/listening_history_dashboard/README.md

 My delivery time for these files was about 4 days.

-Feel free to ignore the R markup in the About section as that is specific to my own data.
+Feel free to ignore the markdown in the About section as that is specific to my own data.

 Flexdashboard documentation:
 https://rmarkdown.rstudio.com/flexdashboard/shiny.html